havenhart/FinalFantasyXIVSquadBuilder/README.md

 ## TODO
 1. Store Attribute values to localStorage and retreive them on init if they exist
 2. Calculate the proper squad members and highlight them
+3. Project Cleanup and refactoring
-3. Make a deployed instance
+4. Make a deployed instance